 We at the Minnesota Zoo are howling with excitement and pride over Wolf Awareness Week!
-Join us this year from October 18th-24th as we recognize and celebrate one of the world’s most charismatic and important predator species.
-The focus this year is on new insights on wolf ecology and stewardship.
+Join us this year from October 17-23 as we recognize and celebrate one of the world’s most charismatic and important predator species.

 The wolf, also known as the gray/grey and timber wolf, is the largest wild member of the dog family, native to Eurasia and North America.
 Males average 110 pounds and females up to 90 pounds.
 (The heaviest recorded wolf in Yellowstone National Park weighed in at 148 pounds!)
 Wolves are highly social animals and typically live in packs.
 Pack size varies due to abundance and size of prey but the average pack in Yellowstone National Park is 10 individuals.
 These complex social structures function very much like a family, with individuals having unique personality traits and roles that serve the group.
 Wolves are top predators and have perfected group hunting.
 Because of their cooperative and social nature within a pack, wolves can often take down large prey that other predators cannot- such as bison and elk.
 They can also run at up to 35 miles per hour and their sense of smell is estimated to be thousands of times better than humans’.
 But the social nature of wolves is beneficial in other ways too.
 Research in Yellowstone has shown that wolf packs benefit greatly from cooperative care of offspring, defense of territory, and even caring for the elderly and sick among them.